rknell/ai-accounting/README.md

 dart test                  # entire suite dart test path/to/test.dart # focused run
 ```
+> 🧪 **Policy**: every new feature or bugfix must land with unit/integration tests.
+Write the failing test first, implement the fix, and keep the suite green before opening a PR.
 Helper scripts (in `tools/`) provide lightweight guardrails:
 - `./tools/run_directory_test.sh` – validates that `inputs/`, `data/`, and `config/` exist and that their JSON files are well-formed.
 - `./tools/run_fix_test.sh` – ensures the formatter, analyzer, and fix-oriented unit tests are clean.